awsdocs/amazon-athena-user-guide/doc_source/insert-into.md

 ## Considerations and Limitations<a name="insert-into-limitations"></a>

 Consider the following when using `INSERT` queries with Athena\.

-**Important**
-When running an `INSERT` query on a table with underlying data that is encrypted in Amazon S3, the output files that the `INSERT` query writes are not encrypted by default\.
++ When running an `INSERT` query on a table with underlying data that is encrypted in Amazon S3, the output files that the `INSERT` query writes are not encrypted by default\.
 We recommend that you encrypt `INSERT` query results if you are inserting into tables with encrypted data\.

   For more information about encrypting query results using the console, see [Encrypting Athena Query Results Stored in Amazon S3Encrypting Athena query results when using JDBC or ODBC](encrypting-query-results-stored-in-s3.md)\.
 To enable encryption using the AWS CLI or Athena API, use the `EncryptionConfiguration` properties of the [StartQueryExecution](https://docs.aws.amazon.com/athena/latest/APIReference/API_StartQueryExecution.html) action to specify Amazon S3 encryption options according to your requirements\.
++ For `INSERT INTO` statements, the expected bucket owner setting does not apply to the destination table location in Amazon S3\.
+The expected bucket owner setting applies only to the Amazon S3 output location that you specify for Athena query results\.
+For more information, see [Specifying a Query Result Location Using the Athena Console](querying.md#query-results-specify-location-console)\.

 ### Supported Formats and SerDes<a name="insert-into-supported-formats"></a>